 Promotional Materials –

 Unless you’re a graphic designer with excellent copywriting skills, this is something best handled by a professional service.
 You want your promotional materials to look professional and convey a persuasive message.

-Once you’ve identified what makes sense for you to delegate, there are a few things to do to make sure everything goes smoothly – and gets done.
-First, hand the tasks over to people you trust.
-Second, make sure expectations and deadlines are clear.
-Finally, set up a system to follow up.
+Once you’ve identified what makes sense for you to delegate, you can focus your time and energy on the things you do best and love doing.
+Just make sure to hand the tasks over to people you trust.
+Make sure expectations and deadlines are clear.
+And don’t forget to set up a system to follow up.
 The follow up might be a set time to talk once a month (or more often) to discuss how things are going.

 Also, remember that delegating doesn’t mean you completely wash your hands of something.
 You still have to know what’s going on, but you don’t have to wear all the hats or control everything with respect to your business.
 And you shouldn’t try.